01 May How Meditation Rocked My World! Part II

 I learned that we have an emotional “switch” that gets turned off when we are faced with difficult emotional situations.
 It is how we protect ourselves when dealing with emotional pain.
 When it gets really tough, and it gets switched off on a regular basis, it can shut down, sometimes permanently.
 I see how this can help in very abusive relationships or as a child growing up in a painful, stressful environment.
 It seems like it would be a great idea, except that it shuts down our ability to empathize, and to feel a broad range of emotions.
 This is necessary in order to form long-lasting relationships and live a rich, full life.
 As human beings, we need to experience good and bad emotions, this raises our EQ.
 It all made perfect sense to me, his lack of awareness and his low EQ were at the root of everything; his aversion to touch, his inability to discuss his feelings, his anger issues.

 The Padawan is ready.

 I was in awe of the insight that I had gained from this one teacher in one video and the books he recommended (Emotional Intelligence by Daniel Goleman was particularly insightful).
-What made him so wise at his young age of 32?
+What made this teacher so wise at his young age of 32?
 I was so blown away by this simple idea that awareness could change the way I think, that I went back to his site and researched some more, I wanted to see what else this young guru could teach me.
-I had no idea that his website, which is geared toward Advanced Personal Development and self-actualization would change the entire course of my life.
+I had no idea that his website, which is geared towards Advanced Personal Development and self-actualization would change the entire course of my life.
 What the heck was “self-actualization” anyway?